| Nail Çakırhan and

 archaeologist, on her field trips, and he was over sixty when he began work as

+an architect.
 Since completing his house he has designed and

 supervised the building of thirty other houses (eighteen in Akyaka itself),